Google Maps’ redesigned ridesharing feature lets you hail an Uber without ever leaving the app

 With this update, Google now also lets you book an Uber and pay for it directly from Google Maps without ever leaving the app.
 You do need an Uber account, of course (or sign up for one), but that’s about it.
 As Google notes, you don’t need to have the Uber app installed for this to work.

-Uber makes it relatively easy for developers to build this kind of integrations into their apps.
+Uber makes it relatively easy for developers to build this kind of integration into their apps.
 The company also offers its API partners a rewards program for signing up new riders.
 It’s unclear whether Google is participating in this or if it has worked out another deal with the company.
 Google Ventures (which is now simply called GV) made a large and relatively early investment into Uber in 2013, though, so Google does have a vested interest in Uber’s success.

 Google says these updates are starting to roll out today.
 They will be available globally for Google Maps users on Android and iOS.